Endpoint Memory Forensic Investigation

 What you'll be able to do

-Reconstruct attack timelines from volatile memory evidence
+Reconstruct complete attack timelines and attacker behaviour using only volatile memory evidence

-Specialist tier | 10 modules across 4 phases | 7 attack techniques | 11 memory captures | 40 CPE credits | 2 free modules — no account needed | Updated May 2026
+FOR502 | Specialist tier | 10 modules across 4 phases | 36-40 hours at your own pace | 40 CPE credits | 11 free preview lessons, no account needed | All tools free | Updated June 2026

-Course Agenda View all 11 modules
+Course Agenda View all 10 modules

 Who this course is for